2No2Name/McTester/README.md

 - `test_redstone.`: Replaces all red stained terracotta with redstone blocks in the structure's area (test area) when the test is activated.
 Automatically fails after 20 seconds.
-Test succeeds if there is a powered noteblock on top of an emerald block in the test area.
-The emerald block positions are cached at the start of the test, so placing or removing more emerald blocks may break the test success detection.
+Test succeeds if there is a powered noteblock on top of an emerald block or green/lime wool in the test area.
+The success block positions are cached at the start of the test, so placing or removing more success condition blocks may break the test success detection.
+The test can also be failed by powering a noteblock on top of a red wool.
+The success/failure conditions are checked once per tick, with the test failing when both success and failure are detected in the same tick.

 ## Available options